Tumwater police looking for armed robbery suspect

 The vehicle was last seen on US Highway 101, headed south.

-The suspect was last seen wearing a face mask, a forest green and black-colored North Face jacket and he had a white shirt pulled over his hand, according to police.
-He also was wearing dark-colored pants, tennis shoes, a wedding ring and a Detroit Tigers baseball cap, with sticker still attached.
+The suspect was wearing a face mask, a forest green and black North Face jacket and he had a white shirt pulled over his hand, according to police.
+He also was wearing dark pants, tennis shoes, a wedding ring and a Detroit Tigers baseball cap, with sticker still attached.

 Anyone with information about the suspect is asked to call Tumwater police at 360-754-4200 or Crime Stoppers at 800-222-8477.